HavinChung/COMP_2113_Group_Project/README.md

 - header file

 ## Code Requirement:
-1) Random generation: choosing random questions from 40 questions per round
+1) Random generation: random damage to the Monster
-2) Gaming status: save progress in txt file use <fstream>
+2) Gaming status: save user_status including the hp, coins, round etc. in txt file use <fstream>
-3) The score and and will be stored in user_status.txt
+3) user_status will be stored in user_status.txt
 4) Save to txt file, the progress round, no. of items in text, score
-5) Three C++ programs, four txt files, one header file and one make file
+5) Three C++ programs, five txt files, two header file and one make file

 ## Files: